 - Deposit that amount of money in your bank account

-Don’t Try to Apply for Credit
+Don’t Apply for Additional Credit

 Let’s Recap how to Fix your Credit Score

 - Get a copy of your credit reports